b-lukaszuk/BS_wJ_eng/contents/toothpaste.md

 ### Scenario 1

 We increase the radius of the hole.
-We assume the change is small we that the customers wouldn't notice (the height remains constant).
+We assume the change is so small that the customers wouldn't notice (the height remains constant).

 ```jl